-Faced with this situation, the Group implemented a series of measures to allow the movement of goods, while ensuring the health safety of its customers and staff.
+Faced with this situation, the Group has continued to apply the various measures launched in 2020, aimed at allowing the movement of goods, while ensuring the health safety of its customers and staff.

-It has also taken decisions to preserve its cash flow by implementing activité partielle in France and a furlough scheme in the United Kingdom for part of its workforce.
-The Group has also launched a savings plan aimed at limiting its external expenditure to what is strictly necessary, and at deferring a significant portion of its capital expenditure planned for 2020, while ensuring that it maintains the expenditure required for safety, continuity of operations and preparation of Brexit.
-All of these measures remain in place at the closing date.
+It also continued to take action to preserve its cash flow by continuing the partial activity schemes for some of its staff in France and the UK.
+The UK government terminated the furlough part-time work scheme in the United Kingdom as of 30 September 2021.
+The Group has also continued its cost reduction plan to limit its expenditure to the strict minimum necessary, and to postpone a significant part of its capital expenditure planned for 2021, while ensuring that expenditure required for safety and continuity of operations is maintained.
+Some of these measures remain in place as at the balance sheet date.